Why I'm Biking Around the World

 Here's the view from my home office at about 11 am that day:

 To my astonishment, my virtual meetings continued to grind on, with no one mentioning the apocalyptic hellscape outside.
-Ever the pointer-outer of elephants in the room, I kept saying things like, "Um, y'all.
+Ever the pointer-outer of elephants, I kept saying things like, "Um, y'all.
 The sun hasn't come up yet."
-And my colleagues would look at me with mild pity, then return their attention to The Important Business At Hand.
+And my colleagues would look at me with mild pity, then return their attention to the More Important Business At Hand.

-The absurdity called to mind Auden's poem about Brueghel's painting Landscape with the Fall of Icarus (AKA "Where's Icarus?"):
+The absurdity called to mind Auden's poem about Brueghel's painting Landscape with the Fall of Icarus:

-(Thank you for indulging my liberal arts education flex.
+(Thank you for indulging my liberal arts education.
 Now back to our regularly scheduled blog post.)

 I realized a few things that morning:

-I am not sponsored.
-I am not fundraising.
-I'm just a burned-out social scientist having a pedal around our burned-out world, while we're all still up for it.
+I was not sponsored.
+I was not fundraising.
+I was just a burned-out, middle-aged, adequate athlete having a pedal around our burning out planet, while we were both still up for it.